Blog 27_ Price Fixing

 The sheer volume of the mining required will, I suspect, slow the completion of the worldwide net zero transition until well into the 22nd century.

-Blog 18_ Gas Concerns
+Blog 18_ Out of Gas

 "Where do you stand on the construction of a liquified natural gas (LNG) storage facility in Ireland ?", asks one questioner.
 The first thing to check is how secure our current gas arrangements are and what would happen if our gas supply was interrupted.